PdxCodeGuild/PythonFullStack1/2_HTML-CSS/labs/pyramid/pyramid.md

 Your HTML file should be named `index.html` and your CSS file named `site.css` in that directory.

 Recreate [the following page](/practice/pyramid-sample.html) using just flexbox and `div`s.
-You shouldn't use floats or percentage widths at all.

 * Each box should be a `div`; there should be no other elements in the `body`
 * Every box has a one pixel black border